 Researched, presented thesis as Interim Semester project on the state of the aging population in Singapore and government stance on the issue.

 You only get 160 characters: how do you make the most of them?
-Some tips:
+Here are some tips:

 Instead of: (top box) School newspaper